zeke/standard-markdown/readme.md

 ### Fixing

-This module also provides the ability to automatically fix some common issues with JS snippets (extra semicolons, bad whitespacing, Etc.)
+This module also provides the ability to automatically fix common syntax issues like extra semicolons, bad whitespacing, etc.

-Fix everything where it is
+This functionality is provided by [standard](https://github.com/feross/standard#is-there-an-automatic-formatter).

 ```sh
 standard-markdown some/directory --fix